-- Settling claims faster by minimizing litigation or fast-tracking claims handling. - · Reviewing reserving and claim settlement guidelines. - Implementing rate increases, where possible. - Reviewing the target mix by line of business or jurisdiction.
+- Settling claims faster v min mizing litigation or fast-tracking claims handling. - Reviewing reserving and chim settlement guidelines. - Implementing rate in reases, where possible. - Reviewing the targe mix by line of business or jurisdiction.

 3. Inflation risk

 Claim costs and claim adjustment expenses are quite sensitive to inflation.
 Inflation in the insurance environment will generally be positively correlated with the general rate of inflation, as measured by the Consumer Price Index (CPI).
 There will, however, be changes in costs that will affect the insurance environment differently than the overall economy.